emsesc/bitlabautomator/README.md

 # bitlabautomator

-# learning-lab-automator

-The Github Action automatically generates the needed files to create a Github Learning Lab.
+The Github Action automatically generates the needed files to create a BitLab.
 Refer to the below documentation for formatting requirements, how it works, and how to incorporate it:

 ---